Save History at Gettysburg!

 The Gettysburg Foundation relies upon a well-rounded team of professionals, volunteers, philanthropists, and friends in order to fulfill their goals.
 Calling on these talented individuals, the Foundation acquires and preserves authentic battlefield lands, buildings, and artifacts.
 It works to provide an enriching and accessible experience for visitors to both the 1863 battlefield and the adjacent Eisenhower National Historic Site.
 The Foundation also connects with audiences from across the country to bring new understanding to the battle and its impact on American democracy.

 The American Battlefield Trust also calls upon a versatile staff and passionate donors as it strives to preserve significant battlefield land in perpetuity, working with willing sellers and utilizing well-established conservation strategies.
-A key ingredient that has enabled the organization to protect nearly 55,000 acres of Revolutionary War, War of 1812 and Civil War battlefield land is the Trust’s ability to work with groups like the Gettysburg Foundation and secure federal, state, local and private matching funds.
+A key ingredient that has enabled the organization to protect 56,000 acres of Revolutionary War, War of 1812 and Civil War battlefield land is the Trust’s ability to work with groups like the Gettysburg Foundation and secure federal, state, local and private matching funds.
 In addition to preserving historic landscapes, the Trust also conducts programs and provides extensive content designed to inform the public about America’s first century conflicts and their consequences.
 Among its many achievements are some 1,200 acres saved forever at Gettysburg.
 Find our latest preservation opportunities here.

 The American Battlefield Trust and the Gettysburg Foundation both seek to inspire curiosity in learners of all ages, especially regarding the decisive years of the Civil War.